sypei/Hand-Interfaces/README.md

 series = {CHI '22}<br>
 }<br>

-## Other
+## In the End
-Thanks for coming.
-It is exciting to explore the next-generation interaction experience.
-Throw me your thoughts [@SiyouPei](https://twitter.com/SiyouPei)
+Thank you for reading!
+You may also find me [@SiyouPei](https://twitter.com/SiyouPei) Isn't it exciting to create the next-gen user experience for XR :D